robinmordasiewicz/presentation/presentation.md

 ![Multi-CDN](./images/multi-cdn.png)

-The answer is to use an intelligent DNS service which provides GSLB load balancing balancing so that we can safely introduce an additional A record into the DNS.
-By leveraging GSLB functionality into the DNS for the ACME Corp website, it will make it possible to use multiple CDN services.
-Different GSLB algorithms can be configured to provide active-standby, geographically based DNS resolving decisions, or making DNS resolver decisions based on health checks, which might detect outages or problems with a primary CDN.
-Introducing GSLB to the internet facing DNS resolution for ACME Corp website will make it so that both the Akamai CDN and the F5 Distributed Cloud CDN are possible
+  * To seamlessly integrate an additional A record, an intelligent DNS service with Global Server Load Balancing (GSLB) is essential.
+This approach allows the ACME Corp website to utilize multiple CDN services by incorporating GSLB into its DNS.
+GSLB can be configured for various strategies such as active-standby, geographic-based resolution, or health check-based decisions to manage issues with a primary CDN.
+Implementing GSLB for ACME Corp's DNS resolution enables the concurrent use of both Akamai and F5 Distributed Cloud CDNs.

 2. Regional Edge Campus Area Private Network

 ![Campus Area Private Network](./images/campus-area-networking.png)

-A unique feature of the F5 Distributed Cloud platform which is not available from Akamai, is that the F5 Distributed Cloud Regional Edges can be configured to advertise services on the same private Network As a Service providers.
-This means that the F5 Distributed Cloud IP anycast services that are available on the internet, are also the exact same services that can be advertised to internal only campus area type of networks.
+  * A distinctive feature of the F5 Distributed Cloud platform, not offered by Akamai, is its ability to advertise services on the same private Network As a Service providers through the F5 Distributed Cloud Regional Edges.
+This enables the F5 Distributed Cloud's IP anycast services, accessible on the internet, to be identical to those advertised on internal, campus-type networks.

 3. AppStack in Virtual Private Cloud

 ![appstack](./images/appstack-vpc.png)

-  * The F5 Distributed Cloud software that runs in the Equinex Regional Edge locations, can be deployed as a virtual machine into your VPC's, which can eliminate the need for complex transit gateways, expensive and complex firewall virtual machines.
-The Appstack instances form redundant encrypted tunnels with the F5 Distributed Cloud Regional Edges bypassing the requirement to have the VPC to expose public IP addresses natting towards origin servers.
+  * The F5 Distributed Cloud software, operational in Equinix Regional Edge locations, can be deployed as a virtual machine into your VPCs, removing the necessity for intricate transit gateways and costly, complex firewall virtual machines.
+Appstack instances establish redundant encrypted tunnels with F5 Distributed Cloud Regional Edges, eliminating the need for VPCs to expose public IP addresses for NATting to origin servers.

   * IP Overlap is often a challenge: With F5 Distributed Cloud Appstack proxies, we can service all the Masqueriding and NAT requirements.